Are you an Energy Star?

 Energy Star refrigerators are about 9% more efficient than other models, thanks to insulation and compressor improvements.
 More than 68 million refrigerators are over 10 years old, costing consumers $5.5 billion annually.

 Energy Star ceiling fans are 60% more efficient that standard fan/light units through use of improved motors and blade designs.

 Energy Star ceiling fans with lights can save you $175 in energy costs over the fan’s 10-year lifetime.

-Energy Star light strings use 50% less energy than standard incandescent light strings and can last up to 10x longer.
-Many of the Energy Star light strands use LEDs, which can use up to 90% less energy than the standard model.
+Energy Star light strings use 75% less energy than standard incandescent light strings and can last up to 10x longer.

-Energy Star light bulbs use about 70-90% less energy than traditional incandescent bulbs, last 10-25 times longer and save you about $30-$80 in electricity costs over its lifetime.
+Energy Star light bulbs use about 90% less energy than traditional incandescent bulbs, last 15 times longer and save you about $55 in electricity costs over its lifetime.
 They also produce about 70-90% less heat, so they’re safer to operate.

-By getting an Energy Start certified pool pump you can save over $1,000 in their lifetime, it will pay itself off in <2 years and run quieter as well as prolong the life of the pool’s filter system.
+By getting an Energy Start certified pool pump you can save up to $2,800 in their lifetime, it will pay itself off in <2 years and run quieter as well as prolong the life of the pool’s filter system.

 The average household own 24 electronics (Consumer Electronics Association) and take about 12% of the household electricity use.
 Energy Star certified equipment is up to %50 more efficient than the standard models.
 Energy Star equipment includes: home-theater-in-a-box systems, soundbars, MP3 speaker docks, audio amplifiers, AV receivers, shelf systems, DVD players and more.